top of page

 What is a Flow Consultant?

-This psychometric is a particularly useful tool for creative teams because its eight profiles are placed around a square, rather than being on a binary scale, and results are calculated on a percentage basis so within profiles there is room for individual differences.
+This psychometric tool is particularly useful for creative teams, because its eight profiles are placed around a square, rather than being on a binary scale, and results are calculated on a percentage basis, so within profiles there is room for individual differences.
 It also gives a good sense of how we can manage doing things that are not our absolute best fit - something which we all have to do at times.

 This is a powerful tool and a key part in transforming creative teams.
 Where on the square do you think you sit?